UCSBarchlab/PyRTL/docs/index.rst

 encountered when constructing designs in the normal ways.
 If you hit a confusing :class:`.PyrtlError` or any :class:`.PyrtlInternalError` feel free to file an issue.

-.. autoclass:: pyrtl.pyrtlexceptions.PyrtlError
+.. autoclass:: pyrtl.PyrtlError
     :members:

-.. autoclass:: pyrtl.pyrtlexceptions.PyrtlInternalError
+.. autoclass:: pyrtl.PyrtlInternalError
     :members:

 Reference Guide